Skip to content

 func algorithm(n: Int) {

-var a = 1 // +0 (trick 1)
+var a = 1 // +0 (Technique 1)

-a = a + n // +0 (trick 1)
+a = a + n // +0 (Technique 1)

-// +n (technique 2)
+// +n (Technique 2)

 for _ in 0 ..< (5 * n + 1) {